AWS Elastic Compute Cloud (EC2)#

 aws_ec2 |

-subnet_id |
+public_subnet_id |

 no |

-Subnet id.
-You can find all the available Subnets in the VPC Console page |
+Public subnet id.
+You can find all the available Subnets in the VPC Console page.
+If not provided, Lithops will create a new public subnet |

 |